Jowcey/docker-trackmania/pterodactyl/standalone2020/README.md

 2. Add port allocation to node
 3. Create server with same port allocation
 4. Fill in the variables
-5. Set TM_SERVER_PORT to allocated port
-6. Start install (doesn't take long)
+5. Start install (doesn't take long)
-7. Congratulations!
+6. Congratulations!
 Your server should start up.